Roll20/roll20-api-scripts/CustomStatusMarkers/README.md

 where {statusName} is the name of the saved custom status marker and [{count}] is an optional number badge to put on the status marker.

-If the status marker will be toggled for each selected token.
+The status marker will be toggled for each selected token.
 If count is specified, the status marker will include count as a text badge.

 ### Listing status markers